waterfalls11/Government-of-Len-Webpage/home.md

 Border Services Len (BSL) have reversed the permission to entry ban.
 The new Entry Permit program is now in effect.
 More information about the Entry Permit program is available on the BSL website.

 The Government of Len is in the process of finishing this website.
 Information may not be complete in some places.
-Visit your provincial or territorial government's website here to discover their services and benefits.
+Visit your provincial or territorial government's website to discover services and programs available locally.